texx00/sandypi/docker/readme.md

 ### Logs

 This folder contains the server logs.
-These files can be helpfull in understanding issues/problems with the software.
-It is a really good idea to attach these files to Github issues when a problem is reported.
+These files can be helpful in understanding issues/problems with the software.
+It is advisable to attach these files to any new Github issue when a problem is reported to help in understanding what is its cause.

-Another way to see the logs is to use `docker ps` to get the id of the container and then:
+Another way to see the logs is to use `docker ps` to get the id of the container (a string of letters and numbers) and then:

 ```bash
 $> docker logs <container_id>